Battle of Badr: Duels

-The battle began with al-Aswad bin 'Abdul-Asad al-Makhzumi, one of the men from Abu Jahl's clan, the Banu Makhzum, swearing that he would drink from the well of the Muslims or otherwise destroy it or die for it.
-In response to his cries, Hamza ibn 'Abdul-Muttalib, one of Muhammad's uncles, came out and they began fighting in a duel.
+The battle began with al-Aswad ibn Abd al-Asad, one of the men from Abu Jahl's clan, the Banu Makhzum, swearing that he would drink from the well of the Muslims or otherwise destroy it or die for it.
+In response to his cries, Hamza ibn Abd al-Muttalib, one of Muhammad's uncles, came out and they began fighting in a duel.
 Hamza struck al-Aswad's leg before dealing him another blow that killed him.
-Seeing this, three men protected by armor and shields, Utbah ibn Rabi'ah, alongside his brother, Shaybah ibn Rabi'ah and son, al-Walid ibn 'Utbah, emerged from the Makkan ranks.
+Seeing this, three men protected by armor and shields, Utba ibn Rabi'a, alongside his brother, Shayba ibn Rabi'a and son, al-Walid ibn Utba, emerged from the Meccan ranks.
 Three of the Madani Ansar emerged from the Muslim ranks, only to be shouted back by the Meccans, who were nervous about starting any unnecessary feuds and only wanted to fight the Muhajirun, keeping the dispute within the tribe.
-So Hamza approached and called on Ubaydah ibn al-Harith and 'Ali ibn Abu Talib to join him.
-The first two duels between 'Ali and al-Walid and Hamza and Shaybah were quick with both managing to kill their opponents swiftly.
-After the fight between Ali and Walid, Hamza looked at 'Ubaydah to find him seriously wounded.
-He then fell upon and killed Shaybah.
-Ali and Hamza then carried Ubaydah back into the Muslim lines.
+So Hamza approached and called on Ubayda ibn al-Harith and Ali ibn Abi Talib to join him.
+The first two duels between Ali and al-Walid and Hamza and Shayba were quick with both managing to kill their opponents swiftly.
+After the fight between Ali and al-Walid, Hamza looked at Ubayda to find him seriously wounded.
+He then fell upon and killed Shayba.
+Ali and Hamza then carried Ubayda back into the Muslim lines.
 He died later due to a disease.
 A shower of arrows from both sides followed these duels and this was followed by several other duels, most of which were won by the Muslims.
-The Makkans now took the offensive and charged upon the Muslim lines.
+The Meccans now took the offensive and charged upon the Muslim lines.